phalcon/documentation/docs/views.md

     mixed $viewsDir
 ): View
 ```
 Sets the views directory.
-Depending on your platform, always add a trailing slash or backslash
+Depending of your platform, always add a trailing slash or backslash

 ```php
 public function start(): View